 Warehouse clubs can be a wine lover’s paradise.
 Indeed, according to a 2012 report by CNBC, “Costco is the world’s largest importer of high-end French wines.”
 And the store’s Kirkland wines are generally priced lower than similar wines elsewhere.
 BJ’s also offers a nice variety of wine at good prices and even holds wine tastings at many of its stores.

-But the chain to watch is Sam’s Club, which is launching its first-ever house-brand wines this year.
-According to Fortune, the store recently rolled out an $8 Chardonnay from California under its Member’s Mark store brand, and this year it will start selling a Cabernet, a prosecco and a champagne under that label.
-(Sam’s already sells wine, just not under its own brands.)
-Nice!
+But the chain to watch is Sam’s Club, which launched its first-ever house-brand wines this year.
+The store recently rolled out $8 bottles of chardonnay, cabernet and a prosecco under its Member’s Mark store brand.

 Warehouse membership often comes with reduced rates on emergency roadside assistance — or even free assistance.
 Sam’s Club members enjoy no-cost towing (for up to 10 miles), jump starts and flat-tire changes.
 Take a look at your membership card to find out what roadside benefits are offered.